Brent-Morrison/Dataquest/README.md

-# Dataquest
+# Dataquest projects

-Dataquest course projects
+This repository will house Jupyter Notebooks for projects completed as part of the Dataquest - Data Scientist In Python course